aws-samples/aws-rtb-intelligence-kit/README.md

 * an Amazon SageMaker Studio Domain, with a user which you will be using later to run data processing and ML trainings
 * a Service Catalog Product which allows you to instantiate an EMR cluster from the SageMaker Studio workbench.
 You will be using the EMR cluster to run the actual data processing of the raw data
-* a AWS CodeCommit repository which holds the Jupyter Notebooks which you are using from SageMaker Studio

-The command will print stack's output.
-Copy the output with string `sagemakeremrproductcodecommiturl`.
-You will need this value to fetch notebook files in the next section.

 After those steps we are ready to use the kit.